 Our experience on this programme reinforced experiences on previous ontological analysis projects and enabled us to articulate the underlying issue.
 We have come to the view that the traditional approach is seriously flawed.
-Indeed, we think most experienced practitioners realise this and most successful projects only pay lip service to the practice.
-We have done some initial research to characterise the problem and document it here.
+Indeed, we think most experienced practitioners realize this and most successful projects only pay lip service to the practice.
+We have done some initial research to characterize the problem and document it here.
 This should help to make the case for more analysis.

-Typically, an SME is an individual who exhibits the highest level of expertise in performing a specialised job, task, or skill within an organisation.
-However, expertise in performing a task is not the same as expertise in understanding and articulating that task - this is captured in the distinction between know-how (Polanyi, 1966) and know-that (or know-what) (Ryle, 1949).
+Typically, an SME is an individual who exhibits the highest level of expertise in performing a specialized job, task, or skill within an organization.
+However, expertise in performing a task is not the same as expertise in understanding and articulating that task - this is captured in the distinction between know-how and know-that (or know-what).
 Indeed, becoming an expert may involve letting go the conscious understanding of what one is doing.
-Searle (1983, 1995) describes how becoming expert in a task one moves from conscious control to unconscious action, where one has no access to a picture in one's mind of what one is doing.
+John Searle (1983, 1995) describes how becoming expert in a task one moves from conscious control to unconscious action, where one has no access to a picture in one's mind of what one is doing.
 Searle calls this the 'background'.
 One key aspect of Searle's analysis is that the more expertise one has, the less one has an internal representation of that expertise (or conscious access to that representation).
 This accorded well with our experience on the programme.

 Further evidence for this analysis comes from situations where experts need to provide an explanation of their expertise.
-In some case, they, post hoc, rationalise one.
-As the expert has no access to his/her tacit knowledge, there is no guarantee that this rationalisation will be correct.
-Shaffer and McBeath (2005) provide a good example: where expert baseball players provide a completely false rationalisation of how they catch a fly ball.
+In some case, they, post hoc, rationalize one.
+As the expert has no access to his/her tacit knowledge, there is no guarantee that this rationalization will be correct.
+Shaffer and McBeath (2005) provide a good example: where expert baseball players provide a completely false rationalization of how they catch a fly ball.

-This characterisation of expert knowledge has implications for the use of SMEs during analysis.
+This characterization of expert knowledge has implications for the use of SMEs during analysis.
 It implies that they are not a good source for determining what exists in the domain when aiming for a fine grained ontological model and that they are not best equipped to independently technically verify the final deliverable as a good picture of the domain.
 The methodology needs to harness their expertise in more appropriate ways.

 This also has implications for the nature of the analysis.
 When the SME is regarded as having a picture (representation) of the domain in his/her head, the analysis consists in extracting the details of the picture.
-However, if no such picture exists (or it is not accessible), then a different approach is required (Partridge, 2001, 2002a, 2002d, 2002f, 2002g).
-The analysis then becomes a kind of 'rational reconstruction'27 of the model that would have been constructed if such explicit knowledge was available from the evidence provided by the SME and other sources.
-A key element in the analysis is 'inference to the best explanation'28 or perhaps more accurately 'inference to the best interpretation'.
+However, if no such picture exists (or it is not accessible), then a different approach is required.
+The